Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

 Accurate TDS calculation ensures compliance with income tax laws and helps avoid interest or penalties.

-Follow these simple steps to calculate TDS using the online TDS calculator:
+Follow these simple steps to calculate your TDS using our online TDS calculator:

-Select the Residencial Stuatus of Recipient– Resident or Non-Resident
+Select the Residential Status of Recipient: Resident or Non-Resident

 Enter the Payment Amount

-Instantly view the TDS rate, TDS amount, and net amount payable
+Get the applicable TDS rate, TDS amount, and net amount payable instantly.

 Note: If the recipient’s PAN is not available, enable the option “Recipient’s PAN not available”.
 In such cases, TDS is deducted at a higher rate as prescribed under the Income Tax Act.